 Sit with your legs straight out in front.
 Gently flex your toes towards your shins and reach forward towards your toes as you relax your spine, dropping your forehead toward your knees.
 Lift and lengthen your torso on your inhale and as you exhale, fold a little deeper into the forward fold.
 Depending on your flexibility level, your forward fold may not extend too far yet, so go where you’re challenged but don’t forcefully fold into the forward fold.
 Hold this pose for one to three minutes.

 This asana is a beautiful blend of balasana and adho mukha shvanasana (Downward Facing Dog).
 It lengthens the spine while stretching the shoulders, helps create a calm mind and can also help correct the slouch of shoulders when feeling stressed.

 How to do:

-Starting on your hand and knees in table-top position, keep your hips stacked over your knees as you walk your hands out in front of you.
-Keep your palms flat and elbows lifted off the floor.
+Starting on your hand and knees in a table-top position, keep your hips stacked over your knees as you walk your hands out in front of you.
+Keep your palms flat and your elbows lifted off the floor.
 As you inhale and exhale, sink your chest and forehead down into the mat and arch your back.